 Does OCM Improve Patient Outcomes and Provider Satisfaction?

 When the OCM pilot program was first launched, over 400 oncology practices signed up to participate in a five-year evaluation.
-So far, the results have been promising with both patients and oncology facilities reporting positive results.
+So far, the results have been promising, with patients and oncology facilities reporting positive results.

 Surveys have shown that patient satisfaction rates are higher with the OCM.
-People reported that they felt more in control of their treatment and had less stressful patient experiences.
-Those who used the OCM also had more referrals to appropriate specialists and more care for their mental health needs.
+People reported feeling more in control of their treatment and had less stressful patient experiences.
+Those who used the OCM also had more referrals to appropriate specialists and care for their mental health needs.
 Patients who did and didn’t use OCM had similar survival rates.
 However, the quality of life was higher for end-stage patients under OCM.

 Most providers have also reported satisfaction with the OCM methods.
 There were initially concerns that providers who switched to value-based programs would lose money compared to their fee-based competitors.
 So far, this hasn’t been the case because the financial incentives from the government have covered any gap.
 However, CMS has not yet confirmed how incentives will change once the pilot program ends in June 2022.